calisaurus/a11y-testing-tool/README.md

 This tool will:
 - Allow users to accurately assess their web products for accessibility against the WCAG 2.0 Guidelines to (at least) the AA standard.
 - Allow users to run from the command line
-- Information users of a pass :white_check_mark:, fail :negative_squared_cross_mark: or near-pass :warning: for each guideline
+- Inform users of a pass :white_check_mark:, fail :negative_squared_cross_mark: or near-pass :warning: for each guideline
 - Be browser-agnostic
 - Be language-specific (HTML/JS)